Day Trading in Tanzania

 There are three steps you’ll need to complete to trade the country’s financial markets:

 1. Find a broker.
 It is important to ensure that the brokerage is licensed by Tanzania’s regulators.
 This will help you to avoid scam artists.
-You’ll also want to consider the range of financial assets the company allows you to trade such as DSE-listed stocks or currency pairs containing the Tanzanian Shilling (TZS), the trading fees they charge, and the quality of the charting platform.
+You’ll also want to consider the range of financial assets the company allows you to trade such as DSE-listed stocks, currency pairs containing the Tanzanian shilling (TZS), or CFDs in Tanzania, the trading fees they charge, and the quality of the charting platform.

 2. Open a trading account.
 With the above ticked off, you’ll be ready to open a dealing account by providing the broker with some personal information, along with proof of address and identification, such as your national ID Card (Kitambulisho cha Taifa in Swahili).
 The firm may also ask some trading-specific questions, like your financial market experience, your attitude to risk and your investment aims.